Rail Fixed Guideway Public Transportation System State Safety Oversight Formula Grant Program

 Fiscal Year 2016 The funding provided for the State Safety Oversight Program (SSO) is not for actual projects.
 The federal funds provided through the SSO Formula Grant Program allows for eligible states to develop or carry out their SSO programs.
 Examples of the various activities will continue from those provided in 2015.
 The funding provided for the State Safety Oversight Program (SSO) is not for actual projects.
 The federal funds provided through the SSO Formula Grant Program allows for eligible states to develop or carry out their SSO programs.
 The SSO attended the Annual SSO workshop and they conducted SSO triennial audits of their Rail Transit Agencies (RTA) they oversee.
 Some SSO’s conducted Safety and Security Readiness Reviews (SSRR) of new projects and extensions at their RTAs.
 Many completed TSI training and they continue to work towards Certification.

-Fiscal Year 2019 The funding provided for the State Safety Oversight Program (SSO) is not for actual projects.
+Fiscal Year 2023 The funding provided for the State Safety Oversight Program (SSO) is not for actual projects.
 The federal funds provided through the SSO Formula Grant Program allows for eligible states to develop or carry out their SSO programs.
-The SSO’s attended the annual SSO workshop to receive training and learn technical skills to enhance their ability to provide oversight of the rail transit agency within their jurisdiction.
-In addition, the SSO conducted their triennial SSO audits.
-Thirty-one State Programs have obtained their 674 Certification before the April 2019 deadline.
+More than 700 transit agencies around the United States have certified that they now have safety plans to help keep riders and employees safe on their transit systems.

 Federal Grants Resources